Unconstrained Facial Action Unit Detection via Latent Feature Domain: Introduction

-In particular, our framework is in a semi-supervised setting, in which \textit{the source image is considered to have accurate AU and landmark labels} and \textit{the target image only has accurate landmark labels}.
-The ``rich'' features learned from images are firstly disentangled into landmark-related features and landmark-free features by a novel landmark adversarial loss.
-Compared to the conventional adversarial loss~\cite{goodfellow2014generative} only for two-player minimax game, our proposed landmark adversarial loss can solve the multi-player minimax game in adversarial learning.
+In particular, \textit{the source image is considered to have accurate AU and landmark labels} and \textit{the target image only has accurate landmark labels}.
+The ``rich'' features learned from images are firstly disentangled into landmark-free features and landmark-related features by a novel landmark adversarial loss, in which the adversarial learning is treated as a multi-player minimax game instead of a two-player minimax game~\cite{goodfellow2014generative}.
 Then, the landmark-related features of the two images are swapped and combined with the landmark-free features to generate the latent features.
 A further disentangle-swap-translate process is applied to cross-cyclically reconstruct the original rich features.
 The entire framework is end-to-end without any post-processing step.
 During testing, the rich feature of an input target image is simply disentangled, recombined and translated into the latent feature domain for AU detection.

 We refer to our framework, AU Detection via Latent Domain, as \textbf{ADLD}.
 The main contributions of this paper are threefold: \begin{itemize} \item We propose to map the unpaired source and target images into a latent feature domain, which is specialized for the target-domain AU detection.
-To our knowledge, this is the first work of introducing such an idea for AU detection in the wild. \item We propose a novel landmark adversarial loss to disentangle the landmark-related features and the landmark-free features, which can be applied to the multi-player minimax game in adversarial learning. \item Extensive experiments demonstrate that our method soundly outperforms the baselines and upper-bounds, as well as state-of-the-art techniques.
+To our knowledge, this is the first work of introducing such an idea for facial AU detection in the wild. \item We propose a novel landmark adversarial loss to disentangle the landmark-free feature from the landmark-related feature, in which the adversarial learning for landmark-free feature is treated as a multi-player minimax game. \item Extensive experiments demonstrate that our method soundly outperforms lower-bounds and upper-bounds of the basic model, as well as state-of-the-art techniques.
 The performance of our framework can be further improved by incorporating the pseudo AU labels of the target domain. \end{itemize}